breatheco-de/content/src/content/lesson/what-is-sql-database.md

 ALTER TABLE table_name MODIFY column_name datatype NOT NULL;
 ```

-#### DROP:
+##### DROP:

-Deletes an entire table, a view of a table, or another object in the database.
+Deletes an entire table, a view of a table, or other object in the database.

 ```sql
 DROP TABLE CUSTOMERS;
 ```

-## The SQL Syntax: Manipulating Data
+#### Manipulating data

-When using SQL, you have 4 main commands to manipulate data: Select, Insert, Update and Delete.
+When using SQL, there are 4 main commands for manipulating data: SELECT, INSERT, UPDATE and DELETE.

-All of those commands are designed to manipulate ONE or SEVERAL record/rows of the database at the same time.
+All of these commands are designed to manipulate ONE or SEVERAL database records/rows at the same time.
 But, you can only execute ONE command at a time.

-#### SELECT:
+##### SELECT:

-This is the most used operation.
+This is the most commonly used operation.
 It is the only way to retrieve any specific row/record of data from a database.
-You can specify what rows you want to retrieve by requesting a group of conditions that those rows have to meet.
+We can specify which rows we want to retrieve by requesting a set of conditions that those rows must meet.

 ```sql
 SELECT column1, column2... columnN FROM table1 WHERE column1 = 3;